JacoboC22/Danone_Cannibalization/README.md

-# 🥛 Innovation Cannibalization Analysis
+# Innovation Cannibalization Analysis

 A data science pipeline built at **Danone** to measure how newly launched products ("innovations") cannibalize sales of existing SKUs within the same category, using time series decomposition and causal impact estimation across retail store-level sales data.

+> ⚠️ **Note:** This is a generalized, anonymized version of an internal Danone project.
+All retailer names, internal database schemas, file paths, and real sales figures have been removed or replaced with generic placeholders.
+The dataset itself is not included — this repository showcases the **methodology and code**, not proprietary business data.

-## 📌 Project Overview
+## Project Overview

 When a company launches a new product, part of its sales often comes from customers who would otherwise have bought a similar existing product — this is called **cannibalization**.
 This project builds an end-to-end pipeline that automatically: